Jim-Clack/MiniWebServer/README.md

  - Unit tests for classes that provide underlying functionality.
  - Decently readable with a good maintainability index.
 ## Quick-Start
- - Put files from webroot into /users/<yourname>/webroot
+ - Put files from webroot into your <home>/webroot
  - Run the App (no special settings)
  - Bring up a web browser and go to...
    - localhost:12345/index.html